 the waldorf inspired bloon toys curvy board is one of those toys that does many things ‘right’ in the world of play and development. it’s because it ticks so many boxes, that it often becomes the favourite toy not just of the child but of the household.

-often dubbed more a piece of furniture than a toy, the waldorf curvy board quickly becomes part of the home, played with in many ways over many years.
+often dubbed more a piece of furniture than a toy, the bloon toys curvy board is played with in many different ways as a child grows up, and becomes a part of the home.

 in waldorf pedagogy, the "sense of balance" is one of the 4 foundational senses. the foundational senses are the ones that prepare children for later learning and life. the sense of balance works towards giving children a sense of mastery over their own bodies, and an understanding of their bodies in space.